xiix0/scam/README.md

-The difference between the right word and the almost right word is the difference between lightning and the lightning bug.
-		-- Mark Twain
+Q:	Why did the chicken cross the road?
+A:	To see his friend Gregory peck.

+Q:	Why did the chicken cross the playground?
+A:	To get to the other slide.